Azure-Samples/azure-intelligent-edge-patterns/Research/tensorflow-on-kubeflow/Readme.md

 If you would like to save the results of model training, you can do so from you scripts using the Kubernetes volumes you mount.
-However, on Azure Stack you do not have `azurefile` available yet, so you can use a network storage instead.
+However, on Azure Stack you do not have `azurefile` available yet, but there are many other options, e.g. you can use a network storage.

 You can follow the [Installing Network Storage Server](installing_network_storage.md).
 But usually it is better to ask your Azure Stack administrator to create a Samba server for you.